 Whether you’re looking for something cute and decorative or bright and charming, this list of Easter cookies has your dessert table covered.

-From clever bunny tails, fluffy sheep, and chocolate birds’ nests to colorful sugar cookies and chewy coconut treats, you’ll find more than a few recipes to make this Easter.
+From clever bunny tails and fluffy sheep to chocolate birds’ nests and chewy coconut treats, you’ll find more than a few treats to make this Easter.

 I always know Easter is close when I notice pastel decorations in all the stores and Cadbury Mini Eggs on the shelves.